Maryland

 “Old Bay vs. No Old Bay”: Stadium snack wagering that could spice up Maryland’s betting scene

 In Maryland, Old Bay isn’t just a seasoning; it’s practically a cultural identity.
 So why not bring that spicy state pride into the realm of novelty betting?
 During Orioles or Ravens home games, concession stands could feature a live fan taste-test showdown between two classic popcorn styles, one with Old Bay and one without.
-Attendees would cast their votes via a mobile app or in-stadium kiosks after sampling, while bettors could wager in real-time on which flavor will be determined as the winner.
+Attendees would cast their votes via a mobile app or in-stadium kiosks after sampling, while bettors could wager in real-time on which flavor would be determined as the winner.

 With simple options and results determined by real-time polling, this could be one of the lowest-stakes, high-engagement prop bets available across the country.
 Adding bonus markets like “fan vote total by inning” only increases the novelty value.